 Now, anger is certainly a natural and understandable response to evil and the pain of bereavement can make us especially vulnerable.
-But I am convinced that staying too long in a place of anger is counter-productive and makes the pain of child loss worse by several orders of magnitude for the grieving parent and for those around them.
+But I am convinced that staying too long in a place of excessive or misdirected anger is counter-productive and makes the pain of child loss worse by several orders of magnitude for the grieving parent and for those around them.

 Unchecked anger hands the victory over to evil.

 Transforming Anger into Productive Action

 There is nothing wrong with being angry about the evil going on around us.
 God is angry about it, too.
 But we need to be careful about how and where we direct this anger.
 Anger can be harnessed and transformed into a productive force for good.
 I have seen parents who have taken the pain of child loss and used it as an impetus for change in the world.
 Rather than stewing in a boiling pot of bitterness, they are reaching out, even while in the thick of grieving, to help others, to raise awareness, to educate and to comfort.
 They start campaigns and found organizations.
 They establish scholarships, build parks and teach kids to swim.
 Parents like this amaze me and I salute them.
 The rest of us are enriched by their efforts.
 Their loss becomes gain for the many lives they touch.
 Their departed child impacts the world in a beautiful and productive way – maybe even more than if they had not died.

 What NOT to do When You are Angry at God